manymoments/manymoments.github.io/_posts/2019-10-15-consensus-for-state-machine-replication.markdown

 author: Kartik Nayak, Ittai Abraham
 ---

 We introduced definitions for consensus, Byzantine Broadcast (BB) and Byzantine Agreement (BA), in an [earlier post](https://decentralizedthoughts.github.io/2019-06-27-defining-consensus/).
 In this post, we will discuss how consensus protocols are used in State Machine Replication ([SMR](https://en.wikipedia.org/wiki/State_machine_replication)).
 We will compare and contrast this setting to that of traditional BB and BA.
+A [follow up post](https://decentralizedthoughts.github.io/2022-11-19-from-single-shot-to-smr/) discusses the reductions from one abstraction to the other in the omission failure model.

 [State Machine Replication](https://www.cs.cornell.edu/fbs/publications/ibmFault.sm.pdf) is a fundamental approach in distributed computing for building fault tolerant systems.